Apply for a Grant

 Each grant is unique, and as such, has individualized requirements for submission.
 Please read the submission requirements for each grant carefully before preparing your proposal.
-Here you will find a list of Current Modules "In the Works".
+Here you will find a list of Upcoming Modules.

 Questions?
 Contact GAHTC Project Manager, Eliana Hamdi Murchie at email@example.com.

 To gather the established research needed to supplement gaps in our digital lecture library, the GAHTC has established two different grants.

 Supplementing the GAHTC Library